akka/alpakka-kafka/docs/NewAPI.md

 You can not pass it directly, because shapes and graphs should be reusable and kafka's producer/consumer are not thread safe.

 Reactive kafka provides an API to pass information how to create consumer/producer.
 On shapes level it is just `() => Producer` and `() => Consumer`.
-On user level it is an API which allows you to stack setup aspects
+On user level it is an API which allows you to stack setup aspects.

 ## Consumer provider ##
-Here it is an example of consumer provider usage:
+Here is an example of consumer provider usage:
 ```scala
 val consumerProvider =
     ConsumerProvider("localhost:9092", new ByteArrayDeserializer, new StringDeserializer) //1